slogan621/tscharts/returntoclinicstation/README.md

 **Get Return To ClinicStation Resource**
 ----
   Returns json data about a single returntoclinicstation resource.
-The return value contains the ids of the clinicstation that the patient needs to return to, the id of the clinicstation making the request, the id of the clinic, and the id of the patient.
-It also contains the state of the return, either created, or finished.
+The return value contains the ids of the station that the patient needs to return to, the id of the clinicstation making the request, the id of the clinic, and the id of the patient.
+It also contains the state of the return to clinic station object.

 * **URL**